BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_08_additional_args.md

 # Pass additional arguments to your Nodes

-In every single example we explored so far we were "forced" to provide a constructor with the following signature
+In every single example we explored so far, we were "forced" to provide a constructor with the following signature

 ``` cpp